Artificial Intelligence in Drug Discovery: Applications and Techniques: Learning Paradigms

 \section{Learning Paradigms}

 Drug discovery, despite the light shed by AI, still faces major challenges.
 For molecular property prediction, labeled data points are at the core of machine learning models.
-Nonetheless, in real world settings, generating labeled data points in wet lab is very expensive.
+Nonetheless, in real-world settings, generating labeled data points in wet lab can be very expensive.
 Consequently, the datasets for model training are usually limited in size, exhibit high sparsity, and can be heavily biased and noisy, which is also termed as the low-data drug discovery problem \cite{altae2017low, nguyen2020meta}.
-For molecule generation, although existing generative models, such as VAEs, can be used to generate molecules with desired properties, the mechanism by mapping from the point in the latent space to real molecules that are most proximal can limit the exploration of the chemical space, leading to low novelty and diversity.
+For molecule generation, although existing generative models, such as VAEs, can be used to generate molecules towards desired properties, the mechanism by mapping from the points in the latent space to real molecules which are most proximal can limit the exploration of the chemical space, leading to low novelty and diversity \cite{gomez2018automatic}.
 To address these challenges, various learning paradigms have been proposed.
-In this perspective, we mainly focus on self-supervised learning and reinforcement learning to address molecular property prediction and molecule generation, respectively.
+In this survey, we mainly focus on self-supervised learning and reinforcement learning to address molecular property prediction and molecule generation, respectively.
 Other learning paradigms are also discussed.